Shreeja-Gupta/Bike-Sharing-Company-Case-Study/README.md

 # Bike-Sharing-Company-Case-Study
- Developed Python scripts to automate the generation of Heatmaps and Bar charts, enabling efficient analysis of sales performance for a Bike service provider.
+This project features Python scripts that automate the creation of heatmaps and bar charts, enhancing the analysis of sales performance for a bike service provider.
+This automation not only saves valuable time but also provides actionable insights, helping the organization make data-driven decisions to improve operational efficiency and optimize sales strategies.